rodneydup/Juce-Pedal-Template/README.md

-# KitchenSinc
+# JUCE-Pedal-Template

-## Everything *including* the kitch sink

-This project will serve as a container full of random things made with JUCE.
-Anything can be added to the project.
-Nothing should be removed.
-It should become a monstrosity.
+Taken from Aaron Anderson, who did all the tedious CMake work to make this compile painlessly.

 ## Building

-I have set this to work with cmake/make on Ubuntu, both cmake and make *should* work on mac too.
+works with cmake/make on Ubuntu, both cmake and make *should* work on mac too.
 It uses Juce 6 and pedal, both are submodules.

+NOTE: it seems that Cmake 3.15 or newer is needed.

 To clone the kitchen sinc repository, open terminal: